Alexander-Klug/sine_model_analysis/README.md

 3. **Training and Evaluation**:
    - For each depth, the NN is trained multiple times (defined by `runtimes`) to account for variability in the training process.
-   - The performance is evaluated using Mean Squared Error (MSE) both on the test set within the training range and on the test set outside the training range.
+   - The performance is evaluated using Mean Squared Error (MSE) both on the test set within the training range (e.g., [-10, 10]) and on the test set outside the training range (e.g., [-15, -10) ∪ (10, 15]).

 4. **Averaging Results**:
    - The MSE results for each depth are averaged across all runs to obtain a more stable estimate of the network’s performance.